meinhoongagan/MAHENDRA-INSTITUTE-OF-EDUCATION/README.md

 ## Contributions
 We welcome contributions from anyone who can add value to our website.
 If you have suggestions for improvements, new features, or bug fixes, please feel free to submit a pull request.
 Contributors who add significant value to the project may be eligible for monetary compensation.
+## How to Run Server
+Use ( npm run dev ) in terminal to get local host Link.

 ## Contact Us
 If you have any questions, feedback, or issues, please don't hesitate to contact us: